Quantum Capsule Networks: Detailed structure of the QCapsNet

 \section{Detailed structure of the QCapsNet}

-In our numerical simulation, we investigate three different sub-QNNs $\mathcal{E}_{ij}$ inside each capsule, namely, the parameterized quantum circuit (PQC), the deep quantum feedforward neural network (DQFNN), and the post-selection deep quantum feed-forward neural network (post-DQFNN).
-Their explicit structures are demonstrated in Fig.~\ref{fig:structures}a-c, and the corresponding QCapsNets are dubbed PQC-Caps, DQFNN-Caps and post-DQFNN-Caps, respectively.
+In our numerical simulation, we investigate two different sub-QNNs $\mathcal{E}_{ij}$ inside each capsule, namely, the parameterized quantum circuit (PQC) and the deep quantum feedforward neural network (DQFNN) .
+Their explicit structures are demonstrated in Fig.~\ref{fig:structures}(a,b), and the corresponding QCapsNets are dubbed PQC-Caps and DQFNN-Caps, respectively.
 For the PQC-Caps, we use the simple feed forward structure with a $d$-depth parameterized unitary operator $U(\theta)$.
 For the DQFNN-Caps, between the $l$-th layer and $(l+1)$-th layer, we first apply a parameterized quantum circuit $U(\theta)$ on the whole system and then trace out the qubits in the $l$-th layer.
-For the post-DQFNN-Caps, after applying the parameterized quantum circuit $U(\theta)$ on the qubits in the $l$-th layer, we measure half of the qubits and use a post-selection scheme to apply a conditional gate on the rest of the qubits, according to the measurement results.
-The detailed structure of the parameterized quantum circuits $U(\theta)$ is shown in Fig.~\ref{fig:structures}d, which contains several layers.
+The detailed structure of the parameterized quantum circuits $U(\theta)$ is shown in Fig.~\ref{fig:structures}(c), which contains several layers.
 Inside each layer, there is a set of parameterized gates for Euler rotation and then a sequence of nearest CNOT gates.